jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-19 The LAB Paper.md

 A faster, systematic way to train large language models for the enterprise!

-**Please note:** We will cover the topic's on this page during this course as we delve in to how to tune an LLM with InstructLab
+**Please note:** We will cover the methodology as we go through this course.

 ![LAB Paper](graphics/labpaper.png)